-Second artificial heart implant due in 'weeks'March 17th, 2014 in Cardiology /
+Second artificial heart implant due in 'weeks'March 17, 2014 in Medicine & Health / Cardiology

 After its first recipient died, French biomedical firm Carmat said on Monday it expected to try again to implant its experimental artificial heart in another patient "in several weeks".